jdanene/fab/README.md

 - firebase

 ## Installation
-The app uses Firebase as cloud storage and it uses Firebase as a NoSQL database, so to use the app you must set up firebase.
+The app uses Firebase as cloud storage and it uses Firebase as a NoSQL database, so to use the app you must set up Firebase.

 ### Linking Firebase and Fab
-A few steps are needed to connect Firebase and your app.
+A few steps are needed to connect Firebase and fab-app.

-#### Create a Firebase project for your app
+#### Create a Firebase project for fab-app
 You do this with your browser on [the Firebase web console](https://console.firebase.google.com/).
 Follow [these instructions](https://firebase.google.com/docs/web/setup).

+#### Initialize Firebase in fab-app before using
 If you follow the intructions you will come across a [firebase config object](https://support.google.com/firebase/answer/7015592).
-Copy the firebase config object and navigate to the  file `./src/components/db/init.js` replace the firebase config object in this file with your own.
+Copy the firebase config object and navigate to the file located at the path `./src/db/init.js`, replace the [firebase config object in this file](https://github.com/cs394-w20/fab/blob/master/src/db/init.js#L5) with your own.

 ### Launching the app with Expo